michalsi/michalsi.github.io/_posts/2017-07-19-welcome-to-jekyll.markdown

 tags: jekyll
 ---

 After a while of being busy with other stuff I wanted to get back to my notes kept on github pages.
-First thing I wanted to do was cleanup and fixes.
+First thing I wanted to do was make some cleanup and fixes.
 I got advise from github about officially supported themes and the one which I used wasn't on that list.
 I decided to look for something new.

-## Basic commands

-After a while I've forgot the 'working flow' with Jekyll so it means that I should write it down here.
+## Installation on mac
+Make sure you've got `ruby` set up.
+E.g. type `ruby -v`

+Install jekyll:
+`gem install --user-install bundler jekyll`

+Go to [official docs](https://jekyllrb.com/docs/installation/macos/) for details.

 ## Start a new blog.

 	jekyll new michalsi.github.io

 It will have default [minima](https://github.com/jekyll/minima) theme installed.
-It suited well my most needs for clean and clear theme.
+It suited well most of my needs for a clean and clear theme.
  With *just a few tweaks* it should preserve all of my blog's functionalities and give it a fresh look.

 ## Run Jekyll server
 This command will watch for changes automatically.